 Designed and Assembled in the USA

-This CertiPUR-US certification indicates that the foams in this mattress have been evaluated by third parties for the presence of unsafe levels of certain chemicals associated with VOC emissions and cleared inspection.
+This CertiPUR-US certification indicates that third parties have evaluated the foams in this mattress for the presence of unsafe levels of certain chemicals associated with VOC emissions and cleared inspection.

 Coupons, Trials, Warranties, and Shipping